The Patent Litigation Law Review: Oppositions and appeals before the European Patent Office

 This chapter discusses the European Patent Office's streamlined opposition procedure and the general trend of the Boards of Appeal towards restricting the appeal process to being a review of the decision at issue rather than an opportunity to present a fresh case, which has now been codified in the updated Rules of Procedure of the Boards of Appeal.

 The European Patent Office provides an opportunity to file a central opposition against the grant of a European patent within an opposition period of nine months.
-Opposition proceedings are predominantly written proceedings, but typically will conclude with oral proceedings before an Opposition Division of three members in either Munich, The Hague or, occasionally, Berlin.
+Opposition proceedings are predominantly written proceedings, but typically will conclude with oral proceedings before an Opposition Division of three members.
 Decisions of the Opposition Divisions may be appealed to the Boards of Appeal.
 The Boards of Appeal of the European Patent Office is an autonomous body, consisting of 28 boards that each deal with different subject-matter areas.
-The Boards of Appeal can exercise any power within the competence of the Opposition Division, or remit the case to the Opposition Division for further prosecution.
+The Boards of Appeal can exercise any power within the competence of the Opposition Division or remit the case to the Opposition Division for further prosecution.

 However, in July 2016, the European Patent Office streamlined the procedure for oppositions, along with a commitment to reduce the duration of the procedure from the expiry of the opposition period until the issuance of a decision by the Opposition Division.
-The new procedure is intended to reduce the duration of a straightforward case to a maximum of 15 months.
+The streamlined procedure is intended to reduce the duration of a straightforward case to a maximum of 15 months.
+The streamlined procedure appears to be having the desired effect.
+In 2016, the average length of time for a straightforward case was in the region of 26 months.
+According to the EPO's annual report 2019, the average time to a decision has been reduced to less than 19 months.
 The streamlining of the opposition procedure may, therefore, help to avoid the proposed Unified Patent Court negatively impacting the number of oppositions filed, and will reduce the likelihood of revocation proceedings being run in parallel at both the European Patent Office and the Unified Patent Court.

 The provisions of the Rules of Procedure of the Boards of Appeal that mainly influence practice are those that determine admissibility.
 First, the Boards can hold inadmissible facts, evidence or requests that could have been presented or were not admitted in the opposition proceedings.
 Second, any amendment to a party's case after it has filed its grounds of appeal or reply may be admitted, or not, at the Board's discretion.